pscl4rke/priorityprefix/README.md

 so that things like a `DeprecationWarning` will get a warning priority prefix before getting emitted.

+Note that the `logging` library does not have a level that corresponds with systemd's `NOTICE` level.
+However you can create a custom level with a value of `25` to emit log records that are notices:

+    NOTICE = 25
+    my_logger.log(NOTICE, "Message goes here")

 ## Usage with Journald

 In short, you shouldn't need to change anything.